 |Panasonic FT7||Canon G9 X Mark II|

 |Fixed lens compact camera||Fixed lens compact camera|

 |28-128mm f/3.3-5.9||28-84mm f/2.0-4.9|

 |4K/30p Video||1080/60p Video|

 |10 shutter flaps per second||8.2 shutter flaps per second|

 |300 shots per battery charge||235 shots per battery charge|

 |117 x 76 x 37 mm, 319 g||98 x 58 x 31 mm, 206 g|

 Body comparison: Panasonic FT7 vs Canon G9 X Mark II

 The side-by-side display below illustrates the physical size and weight of the Panasonic FT7 and the Canon G9 X Mark II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FT7 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (36 percent) than the Panasonic FT7.
 Moreover, the G9X Mark II is substantially lighter (35 percent) than the FT7.
 It is worth mentioning in this context that the FT7 is splash and dust resistant, while the G9X Mark II does not feature any corresponding weather-sealing.
 More than that, the FT7 is water-proof up to 31m and can, thus, be used for underwater photography.